kbase/kb_sdk/doc/kb_sdk_impl_methods.md

 Here are some of the modules that might be helpful for your app:

 * [KBaseReport](https://appdev.kbase.us/#catalog/modules/KBaseReport) - Allows the creation of KBase
-reports which can present text, html, and downloadable files to the user as output to your app.
+reports, which can present text, html, and downloadable files to the user as output to your app.
 * [GenomeFileUtil](https://appdev.kbase.us/#catalog/modules/ReadsUtils) - Import/Export and Upload/Download
 of Genome data
 * [AssemblyUtils](https://appdev.kbase.us/#catalog/modules/ReadsAlignmentUtils) - Provides tooling for interacting